gm2870/netflix-app/README.md

-A fake version of netflix
+A fake version of netflix.

+**You can login with username: test@test.io , password: test1234 , Or you can sign up.**

 **-Fontend Features**: